Rahal Letterman Lanigan Racing: 2005

+2006–2008
-The Rahal Letterman team had high hopes for 2006.
-Meira had left the team after the 2005 season to join Panther Racing.
-He was replaced by Paul Dana who brought an Ethanol sponsorship.
-The team placed three cars in the top eight for the Toyota Indy 300 during March 25, 2006, qualifying (Patrick third, Rice sixth, Dana ninth), and expected good things to come the next day for the race at Homestead-Miami Speedway.

-During the final practice Sunday morning, Vision Racing's Ed Carpenter crashed in turn two and the car slid down the 20-degree banking.
+Rahal Letterman Racing had high hopes for 2006.
+Vítor Meira left the team to join Panther Racing.
+He was replaced by Paul Dana who brought sponsorship from the Ethanol Promotion Council.
+At the season opener at Homestead, the team qualified all three cars in the top nine (Patrick 3rd, Rice 6th, and Dana 9th).
+During the final practice on Sunday morning, Vision Racing's Ed Carpenter crashed in turn two and the car slid down the 20-degree banking.
 Dana, who seemed to not receive the signal from the spotter, ran into the gearbox section of Carpenter's car, sending Dana's car flying on the backstretch.
-Dana died in the hospital later that afternoon, and the entire team, including Patrick and Rice, withdrew immediately.
+Dana died in the hospital later that afternoon, and the entire team, including Patrick and Rice, withdrew.

-Patrick and Rice raced together at St. Petersburg with the third car vacant out of respect, but effective the Bridgestone Indy Japan 300 at Motegi, Japan, Jeff Simmons was added as the team's third driver.
-In mid-2006 the team switched from Panoz to Dallara chassis.
+Patrick and Rice raced together at St. Petersburg with the third car vacant out of respect for Dana.
+Effective at Motegi, Jeff Simmons was added as the team's third driver.
+In mid-2006 the team switched from the Panoz to the Dallara chassis.
 Rice finished 15th in points, Patrick finished 9th, and Simmons finished 16th.

-Before the 2006 Monterey Sports Car Championships, Rahal Letterman Racing announced that the team would be fielding a Porsche 997 GT3-RSR in the American Le Mans Series in 2007.

-For the 2007 IndyCar Series, RLR fielded two cars, one for Simmons and one for IndyCar veteran Scott Sharp.
-They were unable to find sponsorship to field a third car for 2004 Indianapolis 500 champion Buddy Rice, who moved to Dreyer & Reinbold Racing.
-However, after 11 races, released Simmons and picked up former Champ Car driver Ryan Hunter-Reay, who earned a 7th-place finish at the Honda 200.
+In 2007, Rahal Letterman Racing fielded two cars, one for Simmons and one for IndyCar veteran Scott Sharp.
+Patrick went to Andretti Green Racing, and Rice moved over to Dreyer & Reinbold.
+However, after eleven races, the team released Simmons and picked up former Champ Car driver Ryan Hunter-Reay, who earned a 7th-place finish at Mid-Ohio.
 Consistent finishes gave Ryan and the team the Rookie of the Year award despite making only six starts.

-In the 2008 IndyCar Series season, RLR fielded just one car driven by Ryan Hunter-Reay.
-The team scored a win at the IndyCar Series event at Watkins Glen International and Hunter-Reay finished 8th in points.
-However at the end of the season, the team's ethanol promotion council sponsorship left and it was unable to find full-time sponsorship for 2009.
+In the 2008, Rahal Letterman Racing dropped down to just one car driven by Ryan Hunter-Reay.
+The team scored a win at Watkins Glen and Hunter-Reay finished 8th in points.
+At the end of the season, the team's ethanol promotion council sponsorship left and they unable to find full-time sponsorship going into 2009.